mmatyas/pegasus-docs/docs/themes/example-flixnet.md

 <img src="../img/flixnet-listviews01.png" style="max-width:100%">

-Well, probably not the most beautiful yet, however with this **we are done with the main layout**!
+Not the most beautiful yet, however with this **we are done with the main layout**!
 From now we'll just have tweak these lists and delegates, and add some simple components for the metadata.